 First, we would choose a classic book to read independently.
 Next, we would write “about” our reading.
 This is different than retelling a story or narration.
 Instead, they would simply write “about” what they read.
 Doing this would help encourage them to think (and write) about their reading at a higher level of thinking.

 Finally, we would have a discussion about it, no more than 10-15 minutes in length.
 Overall, this Read-Write-Discuss method gives you the ability to add flexibility to your homeschool, while fostering different skills in your student.

 Of course, this shouldn’t be done in a forceful way.
 It is another skill that is important for your student to learn, as they become leaders.
 If you can offer feedback in a way that helps them do something better, do it.

 For example, if your student struggles with time management and seems to easily get distracted while doing an assignment, offer a variety of suggestions that would help remedy the situation.
-Without them realizing it, they’ll be working on soft skills while staying focused on doing their best work.
+Without them realizing it, you’ll be working on life skills to teach, while staying focused on your kids’ best work.

 Place less emphasis on academic performance.

 As much as you may like to, tests, quizzes, and even 10-page reports aren’t always in your student’s best interests.
 If you live in a state that requires these things of homeschoolers, by all means, calculate that into your studies.

 However, the biggest part of the independent learning experience is to help students take ownership of their learning, thus raising a leader, instead of a follower.
 This process will teach them how to be critical thinkers, arrive at conclusions, based on their findings (and not being told the “right answer”).
 Again, this process develops Christian leadership education characteristics.